zeek/zeek/scripts/base/frameworks/logging/writers/ascii.zeek.rst

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::separator
+.. zeek:id:: LogAscii::separator

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"\x09"``

    Separator between fields.

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::set_separator
+.. zeek:id:: LogAscii::set_separator

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``","``

    Separator between set elements.

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::unset_field
+.. zeek:id:: LogAscii::unset_field

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"-"``

    String to use for an unset &optional field.

    This option is also available as a per-filter ``$config`` option.

-.. bro:id:: LogAscii::use_json
+.. zeek:id:: LogAscii::use_json

-   :Type: :bro:type:`bool`
+   :Type: :zeek:type:`bool`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``T``

    If true, the default will be to write logs in a JSON format.